DAI's Code of Conduct for Staff-Student Contacts

 *Tutors are expected to moderate discussions in such a way that talkative students will not be enabled to dominate the discussion at the expense of their more shy peers or non-native speakers, who may need extra encouragement or support to engage in a conversation with a native speaker.

-In case of a tutor feeling intimidated or disrespectfully treated by a student or group of students or (a) colleague(s); they are most welcome to contact the education team leader (Nikos Doulos for COOP and Florian Göttke for HTDTWT) or to reach out to Gabriëlle Schleijpen directly.
-Tutors are furthermore welcome to ask for psychological advice at DAI's In-space.
+In case of a tutor feeling intimidated or disrespectfully treated by a student or group of students or (a) colleague(s); they are most welcome to contact the education team leader (Flip Driest for COOP and Dina Mohamed for HTDTWT) or to reach out to the Head of Program directly.
+If desired she can liaise the tutor with DAI's In-space for some personal psychological advice.

-They can also contact the external confidential counsellors appointed by the ArtEZ University of the Arts to support employees when confronted with undesirable behavior in their work situation, such as bullying, discriminatory remarks, or (sexual) harassment,.
+Alternatively tutors can contact the external confidential counsellors appointed by the ArtEZ University of the Arts to support employees when confronted with undesirable behavior in their work situation, such as bullying, discriminatory remarks, or (sexual) harassment,.

 Close friendships